Why choose this option?

 Students choosing this co-registration option will be simultaneously registered as degree students at York and as non-degree students at Seneca College.

-- In June, students will apply for the co-registration option (not yet available) and select from among the eligible SENE courses.
+- Starting in June, students will apply for the co-registration option and select from among the eligible SENE courses.
+At the same time, they will give permission to York University to communicate with Seneca College about them using the following form: registrar.apps01.yorku.ca/machform/view.php?id=51871

 - Over the summer, the Chemistry department will approve students and be coordinating with our sister department at Seneca with respect to space availability.